BRUSSELS (Reuters) - The messages are tense, angry, cajoling.

 Needless to say, it wasn’t.
 The report, which appeared on March 24, concluded that Europe’s biofuels strategy would do little of the damage it had been charged with.
 But when experts began to look at the data that had been fed into the study by the Commission’s energy officials, they were surprised by what they found.

-For example, key assumptions played down the contribution traditional biofuels would make toward the EU’s 10 percent goal, while simultaneously pushing up the role of other types of less-damaging renewable energies, such as electric cars and advanced biofuels made from waste.
+For example, key assumptions played down the contribution traditional biofuels would make towards the EU’s 10 percent goal, while simultaneously pushing up the role of other types of less-damaging renewable energies, such as electric cars and advanced biofuels made from waste.

 Most striking was the assumption that by 2020, 20 percent of all new cars sold would be electric -- a figure which massively exceeds most reliable forecasts.